 The most mysterious disaster in camping history

 Out of all the strange stories of people going missing on hikes and camping trips, nothing comes close to the level of mystery that still surrounds what has come to be known as the Dyatlov pass incident.
-The story involves a group of nine friends went on a hiking trip across the Ural mountain range on a trip that only supposed to last a few days.
+The story involves a group of nine friends who went hiking across the Ural mountain range on a trip that was only supposed to last a few days.

 Their journey began on 25 January 1959, in a town called Ivdel (Ивдель) after a lengthy train ride.
 The next day they managed to get a ride on a truck to a small trucking village which was the furthest northern settlement in the region, and they spent the evening eating bread to get their energy up for the next day.
 They left the village on 27 January and made their way into the wilderness, heading for another small village they hoped to reach within a couple of days.